 Individuals with performing arts degrees may use their training and skills to perform for audiences or to work with other performing artists as acting coaches, dance choreographers or vocal teachers, either privately, with performing arts schools or through college programs.
 While there are opportunities in many areas, dancers in large cities may have the best chances of success.
 Some graduates with degrees in the visual arts create art through sculpting, painting, photography or other means.
 They, too, can work for others, pursue their careers on their own, or teach.
 Below find information on three career options for graduates with visual and performing arts degrees.

 Dancers can perform in many venues, including casinos, theater, cruise ships and in music videos.
-According to the U.S. Bureau of Labor Statistics (BLS), about 30 percent are members of a company.
+According to the U.S. Bureau of Labor Statistics (BLS), about half work in performing arts companies or schools.
 The job is physically taxing, and many dancers must retire before they are 40.

-The BLS predicts that the number of new jobs in dancing will be negligible over the next few years, but there should be opportunities for work as dancers quit and are replaced.
+The BLS predicts that the job growth rate for dancers will be average from 2014 to 2024.
 Positions for choreographers will grow more rapidly than for other occupations, the BLS noted.
-The mean wage for dancers in 2013 was $20 an hour, according to the BLS, with those in the travel arrangement industry making the highest wage, nearly $29 per hour.
+The median wage for dancers in 2015 was $14.44 an hour, according to the BLS, with those in the colleges, universities and professional schools category making the highest wage, of $26.58 per hour.

 A degree is not mandatory for photographers, but many of these professionals choose to pursue postsecondary studies as a way to learn techniques and gain experience.
 The BLS noted that in 2012, about 60 percent of all photographers were self-employed, while more than a quarter worked for news services.
 The job can be physically taxing, and travel may be required.

-Growth in photography jobs will be slower than average for all occupations from 2012-2022, the BLS predicted.
+Growth in photography jobs will be slower than average for all occupations from 2014 to 2024, the BLS predicted.
 This is due to many jobs being assumed by amateur photographers.
-The mean hourly wage was almost $18 in 2013, the BLS noted.
+The median hourly wage was $15.24 in 2015, the BLS noted.

 Postsecondary teachers instruct students after the high school level and can work in professional schools, colleges, universities or vocational schools, among other settings.
 A master's degree may be sufficient, but many universities require doctoral degrees.
 Some schools may prefer someone with experience in the field they are teaching.

-The BLS predicted good job growth in this industry from 2012-2022, but said there might be fewer full-time positions at state schools due to budget restrictions.
-The mean salary for full-time postsecondary instructors was almost $73,000 in 2013, the BLS noted.
+The BLS predicted good job growth in this industry from 2014 to 2024, but said there might be fewer full-time positions at state schools due to budget restrictions.
+The median salary for full-time postsecondary instructors was almost $65,340 in 2015, the BLS noted.